KhaledAhmed2004/Authentication-And-Authorization/README.md

 router.get("/user/:id", UserControllers.getSingleUserFromDB);
 ```

-## Password Hashing Using Mongoose `pre` Hook
+## 4️⃣  **Password Hashing Using Mongoose `pre` and `post` Hooks**
 Storing plain-text passwords in the database is a significant security risk.
-To mitigate this, passwords must be hashed before storage.
-Mongoose's `pre` hook middleware is a powerful tool to ensure passwords are securely hashed right before saving user documents to the database.
+To mitigate this, we must hash the passwords before storing them.
+Mongoose's `pre` hook middleware is an excellent tool for securely hashing passwords just before saving user documents to the database.

-### How It Works
+### 🔐 **How It Works**

 #### 1. **What is a Mongoose `pre` Hook?**
 A `pre` hook in Mongoose is middleware that runs before a specific action, such as saving (`save`) or validating a document.
 It is an excellent place to perform tasks like hashing a password because it allows you to modify the data before it is written to the database.